sidgurun/Lya_zelda/docs/About_the_data_grids.rst

 About the LyaRT data grids
 ==========================

 Here we explain a little bit the data grid from `LyaRT`, the Radiative Monte Carlo Code described in Orsi et al. 2012 ( https://github.com/aaorsi/LyaRT ).
-These grids are the pillars of `zELDA`, so it good to familiared with them.
+These grids are the pillars of `zELDA`, so it is good to familiared with them.

 Getting started
 ***************